-The third year is devoted to individual research work and preparation of the doctoral thesis.
+The fourth year is devoted to individual research work and preparation of the doctoral thesis.

-CONDITIONS FOR PROGRESSION IN THE PROGRAMME YEAR I 40 ECTS - ORGANISED FORMS OF STUDY YEAR II YEAR II 10 ECTS - ORGANISED FORMS OF STUDY + APPROVAL OF THE DOCTORAL THESIS TOPIC BY THE UNIVERSITY YEAR III YEAR III ALL OBLIGATIONS (ORGANISED FORMS OF STUDY) COMPLETED (50 ECTS) + ACADEMIC ARTICLE PROGRAMME CONCLUSION + PUBLIC PRESENTATION AND DEFENCE OF THE DOCTORAL THESIS IN FRONT OF THE DOCTORAL COMMITTEE
+CONDITIONS FOR PROGRESSION IN THE PROGRAMME YEAR I 40 ECTS - ORGANISED FORMS OF STUDY YEAR II YEAR II 10 ECTS - ORGANISED FORMS OF STUDY + THE POSITIVE ASSESSMENT OF THE SUITABILITY OF THE TOPIC OF DOCTORAL DISSERTATION BY THE COMMITTEE TO MONITOR THE DOCTORAL STUDENT CONFIRMED BY THE SENATE OF THE MEMBER YEAR III YEAR III THE TOPIC OF THE DOCTORAL DISSERTATION CONFIRMED BY THE SENATE OF THE UL.
+YEAR IV YEAR IV ALL OBLIGATIONS (ORGANISED FORMS OF STUDY) COMPLETED (50 ECTS) + ORIGINAL SCHENTIFIC PAPER + PRESENTATION OF THE RESULTS OF THE RESEARCH WORK BEFORE THE DEFENCE OF THE DOCTORAL DISSERTATION + PUBLIC DEFENCE OF THE DOCTORAL DISSERTATION PROGRAMME CONCLUSION

-Students who have already completed a masters degree and who upon registration, in line with the Higher Education Act, are credited with 60 ECTS may, in line with the Criteria for Transfer between Study Programmes, enrol directly in the second year, if all the obligations of the first year of study have been recognised.
+Students who have already completed a master's degree (adopted prior to June 11, 2004) and who upon registration, in line with the Higher Education Act, are credited with 60 ECTS may, in line with the Criteria for Transfer between Study Programmes, enrol directly in the second year, if all the obligations of the first year of study have been recognised.